Fall Foliage Destinations Throughout the Pocono Mountains

 Stay, explore, and experience the beauty of autumn in the Pocono Mountains.

 Start the morning with a scenic train ride up the Lehigh Gorge for 25 miles, and then bike back down at your own pace.
 Pairing leisure with adventure, this all-day outing is an exhilarating way to see the trees around Jim Thorpe.
-The Lehigh Gorge Scenic Railway offers Autumn Leaf excursions on weekends through October.
+The Lehigh Gorge Scenic Railway offers Autumn Leaf excursions on weekdays and weekends through October.

 Take leaf peeping to the next level with fall fun on the Delaware River.
 Travel north on route 209 for an hour and a half to Kittatinny Canoes, Inc and start with a river trip.
 Canoe, kayak, or raft down the Delaware for unmatched views of the autumn leaves.
 Kittatinny also offers an opportunity to fly through the trees on a 3,000-foot mountain zip line.
 Ride solo or race a friend; you’ll reach speeds up to 60mph!

 Milford's Black Bear Film Festival

 In the afternoon, travel 15 minutes north to celebrate the arts.
 Milford’s Black Bear Film Festival is scheduled in October — peak fall foliage time!
-Enjoy two days of back-to-back independent film screens, drive-in style, from the safety of your own vehicle.
+Enjoy three days of back-to-back independent film screens, drive-in style, from the safety of your own vehicle.

 Grab lunch in Downtown Milford, which stands out against a backdrop of autumn leaves.
 Bar Louis at Hotel Fauchere is a chic spot for good food and drinks.
 Driven by culinary extravagance, Hotel Fauchere also offers luxurious lodging.